kaydoh/ArkoudaWeeklyCall/README.md

 # ArkoudaWeeklyCall
-info and slides used for the weekly Arkouda zoom call
+Info and slides used for the weekly Arkouda zoom call

 This is a 30min call every Tuesday at 1pm ET to discuss Arkouda algorithms, code, and methods.

+This repo will probably hold PDFs mostly.

 # Zoom Invite